cleliadg/Tip-Tracking-/README.md

 # Tip-Tracking-
-Tip Tracking algortithm for a multi-acturator magnetic endoscope p
+Tip Tracking algortithm for a multi-acturator magnetic endoscope